Your link to course materials, class roster, assignments, and more.

 You may complete a for-credit internship or field experience at any class standing, but about ninety percent of all internships are completed during the junior or senior year.
 This is because some internships can be highly competitive and require advanced coursework and strong faculty recommendations.
 Northland does not have a minimum GPA requirement for internships or field experiences.
 Up to twelve credits of internships, field experiences, or assistantships may count towards graduation requirements.

-You must search and apply for the opportunity, be offered the internship, and complete the internship and field experience registration form (MS Word doc download) before the add/drop deadline of the semester.
+You must search and apply for the opportunity, be offered the internship, and then request the experience via Handshake before the add/drop deadline of the semester in order to register it for academic credit.
 Some academic departments have specific requirements for what constitutes an internship.
 Talking with your advisor at least one semester before you plan to do one of these courses is recommended.
 Internships are typically advertised months ahead of time.
 Below is a rough guideline for when to begin looking for opportunities:

 Finding an Internship or Field Experience